Table of Contents Show

 Downtown living quarters offer notably less square footage, with many apartments resembling enlarged shoeboxes rather than flats.
 Walk-up buildings and brownstones –– often carved into shotgun spaces, studios, and tiny one-bedrooms –– comprise much of the inventory.
 Attractive for single dwellers but not for couples and families, downtown living might be less practical, depending on your personal status.

 With a large number of prewar tenements, downtown has fewer apartments with elevators and door attendants.
-Even though you’ll get a workout climbing those four flights of stairs several times daily, an elevator makes life more comfortable, and you’ll appreciate it every time you return home with groceries.
+So even though you’ll get a workout climbing those four flights of stairs several times daily, an elevator makes life more comfortable, and you’ll appreciate it every time you return home with groceries.

 If security and convenience are high on your list of priorities (a doorman not only monitors the door of a building but accepts packages and deliveries and might even help walk your dog), uptown could be a better choice for living over the long haul.

 Referring back to the first point (smaller apartments), you’ll get less space yet pay a higher price when buying and renting.
 What‘s more, with high-end condos becoming increasingly popular and downtown real estate in demand, you can bet that apartments below 23rd street will continue to escalate in price.

 Less green spaceLess green space

 Greenwich Village boasts Washington Square Park; the East Village has Tompkins Square, and Chelsea denizens frequent Madison Square and the High Line.
 But none of these outdoor oases promises quite the same retreat as Central Park or Riverside Park, which lie uptown.
 Downtowners travel by subway to reach Central Park while Upper East and West Siders merely walk a few minutes.
 Moreover, while community gardens and pocket parks populate many downtown neighborhoods, you’ll find less square footage of parks in general if you live south of 23rd Street.